shreevigneshs/NLP244-quest1/README.md

 ### Training with data loaders
 Follow the training_with_dataloaders.ipynb file which contains the complete data preparation + training script.
 It requires the glove embeddings so prior to run ing the script follow glove/glove-pre-processing.ipynb to get preprocessed glove embeddings in gensim format.

+### Efficient and Faster Training
+Using mixed precision helps in increasing the effeciency of model training.
+We achieve ~35%-40% speedups.
+Follow the notebook efficient_and_faster_training.ipynb.